-Fires and medical emergencies should always be reported directly to Campus Police at (615)-898-2424.
-If you have an emergency, call 911.
-(Please note calls from cell phones and pay phones are currently answered by Murfreesboro City Police Dispatch.
-If you wish to reach the MTSU Dispatch from your cell phone or an MTSU campus pay phone, please call (615)-898-2424.
-Thefts and non-emergency police situations should be referred to the campus police at (615)-898-2424.
+Fires and medical emergencies should always be reported directly to Campus Police at (615) 898-2424.
+If you have an emergency, call 911. (please note calls from cell phones and pay phones on campus are currently answered by Murfreesboro City Policy Dispatch.
+If you wish to reach the MTSU Dispatch from your cell phone or MTSU campus pay phone, please call (615) 898-2424).
+Thefts and non-emergency police situations should be referred to the Campus police at (615) 898-2424.